Passion for protection: Frizzell starts firearms training courses

-It was about 12 years ago when McLean County Sheriff Kenneth Frizzell was working as deputy sheriff when he came across a woman that was hired to work court security that never held a handgun before.
+It was about 12 years ago when McLean County Sheriff Kenneth Frizzelll — then a deputy sheriff — came across a woman who was hired to work court security without having ever held a handgun.

-“She was very unsure about it; and even though they didn’t carry weapons that time over there, they still had to complete a firearms course (which) they went through in Richmond for the court security academy,” he said.
+“She was very unsure about it, and even though they didn’t carry weapons at that time over there, they still had to complete a firearms course they went through in Richmond for the court security academy,” he said.

-Frizzell decided to take out the employee “for a few hours” to show her the ropes.
+Frizzell decided to assist the employee “for a few hours” to show her the ropes.

-When she ended up taking the course, Frizzell said she scored in the upper 90%ile.
+When she ended up taking the course, Frizzell said she scored in the upper 90%.

 On Saturday, he will debut his business — Frizzell Firearms Training — in Sacramento with his first Carrying Concealed Deadly Weapons (CCDW) class, which helps people apply for their permit.